| Home |

 Update!

-Meanwhile since 2018 some changes have occurred in this collection.
-At the time of writing, not counting four struggling oaks, there are about 48 thriving millennium oaks in the park - an excellent survival rate.
 This collection continues to enhance the value of Wivenhoe Park, which is rated among the ten best parks in the UK.
 See below four millennium oaks, part of the grove planted in memory of Professor Alan Gibson.

 Gibson grove in the autumn